-As the operator of an aerodrome servicing air transport operations, (Name) Airport is required by The Air Navigation Act (Regulation reference) to hold an Aerodrome License or Aerodrome Certificate.
+As the operator of an aerodrome servicing air transport operations, (Name) Airport is required by (Regulation reference) to hold an Aerodrome License or Aerodrome Certificate.

 The requirement for an Aerodrome Manual is prescribed in The Requirements of Civil Aviation Authority of (State) (Requirement reference).
-A copy of this manual has been provided to the CAA (State).
+A copy of this manual shall be provided to the CAA (State).